Property Assessment and Taxable Value

 Understanding Your Property Assessment and Taxable Value

 In February of each year, property owners will receive a Notice of Assessment, Taxable Valuation, and Property Classification.
 The Notice provides the property owner with pertinent information regarding their property.
-There are three important areas for review.
+The property owner should review three important areas of the notice.

 - The Notice provides the current year tentative valuations, the prior year valuations and the amount of change.

 - The document will show if the property’s taxable value was "uncapped" as a result of an ownership transfer.
 The Notice will indicate whether there "was" or "was not" a change of ownership of the property during the previous year.
 If there was a transfer of ownership, the taxable value will "uncap" and be the same as the Assessed Value.

 - The Notice will indicate the percentage of the property being used as a Principal Residence.
 If you own and occupy the property as your principal residence, in most circumstances the percentage indicated should be 100%.
 Property owners are encouraged to review each of these areas for accuracy.
 Please contact the Assessor’s Office if you should have any questions or concerns.